apache/zeppelin/docs/interpreter/ignite.md

   <tr>
     <td>ignite.peerClassLoadingEnabled</td>
     <td>true</td>
     <td>Enables peer-class-loading.
-See [Zero Deployment](https://apacheignite.readme.io/docs/zero-deployment) section for details.
+See <a href="https://apacheignite.readme.io/docs/zero-deployment">Zero Deployment</a> section for details.
 Use true or false values in order to enable or disable P2P class loading respectively.</td>
   </tr>
 </table>